gabrielleandro0801/typescript-design-patterns/README.md

 # Typescript Design Patterns
 Repository with examples of Design Patterns in Typescript

+## Adapter
+It is the pattern used to set contracts through interfaces.

+So, implementations of these interfaces remain encapsulated preventing coupling between modules.

+## Builder
+It is the pattern used to instantiate complex objects in different ways.

+The instantiation of the complex object remain encapsulated inside the Builder.

 ## Result
 It is the pattern used to avoid throwing **exceptions** in the code.